AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \subsubsection{Trajectory Estimation}

-We next evaluate the accuracy of the estimated trajectory $\{\boldsymbol\xi_i^{est}\}_{i=1}^N$ from the symbolic reasoning engine.
-Following \cite{zhao2024physord}'s work, we set steps $N=20$ and use Absolute Trajectory Error (ATE), Relative Rotation Error (RRE), and Relative Translation Error (RTE) as metrics.
-The RRE and RTE are evaluated at the last time step.
-The results are compared against state-of-the-art learning-based methods, TartanDrive \citep{triest2022tartandrive} and PhysORD \citep{zhao2024physord}, as well as \cite{vosahlik2021self}'s Unscented Kalman Filter (UKF)-based method and its Particle Filter (PF) variant. \tref{tab:sim} presents the results on our simulated dataset, where trajectories are categorized by their predominant terrain types.
-It is observed that our method outperforms all competitors across all terrain types. \tref{tab:realworld} summarizes the results on two real-world datasets, showing that our approach consistently outperforms all competitors in real-world scenarios.
-Since our trajectories are physically computed based on the estimated friction coefficients, the high accuracy in trajectory estimation reflects the precision of our friction prediction.
+\bl{We next evaluate the precision of the estimated trajectory, as an indirect evaluation of predicted friction.} Following \cite{zhao2024physord}'s work, we set time steps $N=20$ and use Absolute Trajectory Error (ATE), Relative Rotation Error (RRE), and Relative Translation Error (RTE) as metrics, \bl{evaluated on the testing split of our simulation and real-world data, and the TartanDrive dataset \citep{triest2022tartandrive}.} The results are compared against state-of-the-art learning-based methods, TartanDrive \citep{triest2022tartandrive} and PhysORD \citep{zhao2024physord}, as well as \cite{vosahlik2021self}'s Unscented Kalman Filter (UKF)-based method and its Particle Filter (PF) variant.

+\myparagraph{Trajectory Estimation in Simulation} \bl{As shown in \tref{tab:sim}, AnyNav outperforms all baselines across every terrain type in simulation, where trajectories are grouped by their predominant terrain characteristics.
+Overall, AnyNav achieves 60.9\% and 51.2\% lower ATE than the learning-based TartanDrive and PhysORD models, and 69.5\% and 65.6\% lower ATE than the filter-based UKF and PF state-estimation methods.}

+\myparagraph{Trajectory Estimation in Real-world} \bl{In the sim-to-real transfer experiments, \tref{tab:realworld} further confirms that our approach consistently surpasses all baselines.
+Compared to PhysORD, which also incorporates physical rules with learning-based methods, our AnyNav achieves 54.0\%, 40.2\%, and 28.7\% less ATE on the estimated trajectories of the three real-world vehicles, respectively.
+This demonstrates the high accuracy of our predicted friction in the real world.}